ddworken/snapperS/README.rst

 ::

     usage: snapperS backup [-h] [-b BACKUP] [-s SNAPSHOT]

+    Backup a specified snapshot to a file via btrfs send.It is recommended to compress this file.
+      -In order to restore this file, run `cat backup | btrfs receive /mnt/subvol`

     optional arguments:
       -h, --help            show this help message and exit -b BACKUP, --backup BACKUP